-To exit the Deep Power-Down mode and resume normal device operation, issue the Resume from Deep Power-Down command.
-This is the only command the device recognizes while in the Deep Power-Down mode.
+To exit the Deep Power-Down mode and resume normal device operation, the Resume from Deep Power-Down command must be issued.
+The Resume from Deep Power-Down command is the only command that the device recognizes while in the Deep Power-Down mode.